 Embedded metadata in image files is not limited to EXIF recorded by the camera.
-You can, and more often than you think, you should embed simple information like your name, copyright notice, the title of the image and the caption.
+You can, and more often than you think, you should embed simple information like your name, copyright notice, the title of the image, and the caption.
 Depending on the operating system and the photo editing software you use there are simple ways of doing this.
-Before going any further, I should make it clear that I will mainly talk about what I know, Windows, Lightroom, Photoshop, although I am sure there are counterparts in Mac OS and Mac-specific software.
+Before going any further, I should make it clear that I will talk about what I know, Windows, Lightroom, Photoshop, although I am sure there are counterparts in Mac OS and Mac-specific software.

 Add Your Copyright in Lightroom

 You can and should do this every time you import new images.
 The process is easier if you first create a preset and then apply that preset to all your imports.
-Take a look at the Metadata panel below.
+Look at the Metadata panel below.
 You will see my name, copyright notice, and the image is “Copyrighted.”
 Although I can enter this information one file at a time it will clearly be very tedious.
 Now, note the field next to the red dot at the top, “Preset.”
 You do this once, click on that drop-down, choose “Edit Presets,” and locate the fields shown in the Create/Edit Presets pop-up.
 After you fill in the field contents, substitute your information for those I have blurred, save this preset with a name.
 You can now select this metadata preset during your import to embed this information into every image Lightroom catalogs.

 Enter Title and Caption in Lightroom